inspec/inspec/docs/dev/plugins.md

 Because each DSL plugin type is loaded into a specific context, each method defined in the mixin module you provide will have a specific parent class and state.

-Note: these areas are deep within the internals of InSpec and RSpec.
+*Note*: these areas are deep within the internals of InSpec and RSpec.
 Documentation and stability of these interfaces will vary.
+It is recommended to pin your dependency on `inspec` rather tightly, so you can test for compatibility issues prior to your users.
+The InSpec project does not consider the internal interfaces exposed to the DSL plugins to be part of the public interface, and thus may introduce breaking changes at anytime.
+In other words, SemVer doesn't apply here, and you should likely use an exact pin.

 #### Outer Profile DSL Context